17 Time Travel Romance Books You Should Read

 9. A Traveler In Time

-We have another classic published in 1939 and is still one of the gold standards of time travel in children’s fiction.
+We have another classic published in 1939, which is still one of the gold standards of time travel in children’s fiction.
 Our main character, Penelope, is a sickly young girl.
 Her mother sends her to live in the country to get some fresh air with her family.
 So her family’s place in Derbyshire, England, is this ancient farmhouse steeped in history, and she’s drawn to a very particular area of the farmhouse.

 Also, it turns out that she can step through a door into the 16th century, where she is suddenly embroiled in a plot to save Mary Queen of Scots.
 It’s one of the first examples of Time-Slip.
-So rather than have a device or a machine of some sort, there is a fantastical element to these stories where you can step back in time.
+So, rather than have a device or a machine of some sort, there is a fantastical element to these stories where you can step back in time.
 If you are a fan of classic middle-grade literature with romance, I highly recommend picking this one up.

 Author: Alison Uttley